 Stoltzfus Structures helps you eliminate stress by providing a one stop shop for shed foundation options.
-We will have our site crews install the pad for you, and we will do the entire scheduling for you, that way you will not need to deal with multiple contractors!
+We can have our site crews install the pad for you and do the entire scheduling for you, that way you will not need to deal with multiple contractors!

 Amish built cabins and sheds need a level site.
 On many lots, this will require some digging to eliminate grades and humps.
-Spending some money on site preparation for the shed will pay off.
-The result being less maintenance and a better appearance.
-A stone foundation is the best shed base, but concrete is an option but is usually more costly.
+Spending some money on site preparation for the shed will pay off since there will be less maintenance and a better appearance.
+A stone foundation is the best shed base but concrete is also an option.